hynky1999/o2-usefulness/README.md

-# This project server as solution for assigment at O2
+# This project serves as solution for assigment at O2

 ## Problem
 We will use very simple problem in which we will try to predict a usefulness of reviews based review properties.
 We will use the data from yelp dataset.